yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 In fact, you would really only have to update the css a little if you wanted to do something like that.

-Another way to take this project furuther is to modify the component so that you could pass a prop like `left`, `right`, `top`, or `bottom` to determine which side the modal would come in from.
+Another way to take this project further is to modify the component so that you can pass a prop like `left`, `right`, `top`, or `bottom` to determine which side the modal would slide-in from.

-If you wanted to do that, how would you go about it?
-Try to figure it out on your own using the concepts we've covered in the last 2 lessons!
+How would you go about doing something like that?
+Try to figure it out on your own using some of the concepts we've covered in the last 2 lessons!

 ## Source code